Sharanya-create/covid_tracker/README.md

 ### SETUP

 1. install nodejs
-2.npm create react app (after entering inside the project folder) 3.clone this project
+2.npm create react app ./  (after entering inside the destination folder) 3.clone this project into the newly created react app.
 2. npm start(after entering the project directory)

+### NOTE:
+The supporting components need to be installed as in material ui ,react-chartjs-2 hence for the complete tutorial please visit JavaScript Mastery youtube channel.